unique0x7/Unique_Auditing_Chacklist/README.md

 ## Vote system
 - Is there any check to prevent a user from voting again in the same Epoch?

+## create function
+- is it already created?
 -